vieapps/Enyim.Caching/README.md

 ```
 ## Other transcoders (Protocol Buffers, Json.NET Bson, MessagePack)
 See [VIEApps.Enyim.Caching.Transcoders](https://github.com/vieapps/Enyim.Caching.Transcoders)
-## Wrapper library for working with other distributed cache (Redis) in the same time
+## Need a library for working with other distributed cache (Redis) in the same time?
 See [VIEApps.Components.Caching](https://github.com/vieapps/Components.Caching)